On noncommutative extensions of linear logic: Variations of the logic

 looks as the following,

-and such a link does not exist in ScMLL.
+and such a link does not exist in ScMLL\@.

-With this in mind, definition of an {\it RL proof-net} is the same as Definition \ref{SCMLL+Mix proof-net} of ScMLL+Mix proof-net, with words ``ScMLL+Mix'' replaced with ``RL''.
+With this in mind, definition of an \emph{RL proof-net} is the same as Definition~\ref{SCMLL+Mix proof-net} of ScMLL+Mix proof-net, with words ``ScMLL+Mix'' replaced with ``RL''.

-The {\it sequent calculus} is defined formally by the rules of ScMLL+Mix in the language without $\vec\otimes$ (hence there is no $\vec\otimes$ rule).
-But, again, we should keep in mind that individual instances of the Cut-rule are {\it different} from those in ScMLL+Mix, because the negation is different.
+The \emph{sequent calculus} is defined formally by the rules of ScMLL+Mix in the language without $\votimes$ (hence there is no $\votimes$ rule).
+But, again, we should keep in mind that individual instances of the Cut-rule are \emph{different} from those in ScMLL+Mix, because the negation is different.

 The results and constructions for ScMLL and ScMLL+Mix go for RL as well with minor variations.
-In particular, the correspondence between cut-free proof-nets and cut-free sequent proofs is obtained for free, because the cut-free part of RL (both on the proof-nets side and on the decorated sequents side) is {\it literally} the same as the cut-free part of ScMLL+Mix in the language without $\vec\otimes$.
+In particular, the correspondence between cut-free proof-nets and cut-free sequent proofs is obtained for free, because the cut-free part of RL (both on the proof-nets side and on the decorated sequents side) is \emph{literally} the same as the cut-free part of ScMLL+Mix in the language without $\votimes$.
+The only point that may deserve some attention is cut-elimination for proof-nets.